 Einstein said it best, “There are three great forces in the world: stupidity, fear, and greed."
 Those forces are always in play in the stock market.
 Know when they are present in your trades and decision making.

 There are lots of different ways to set up your trade journal.
 The important thing to do is find what works best for you.
 Trade journals are tools to help you become a better trader and make more money.
 The task of making a journal shouldn’t be difficult or time-consuming.
 The harder it is, the less likely you will stick with it, the less likely you will gain anything from it.

 There are three ways to build a journal and each as their merit: paper, Excel, and software.

 There is something to be said about using an actual journal for your trade journal.
 Nothing puts you more in touch with your trades than recording everything with paper and pencil.
 Journals are great for getting a feel for your trades as you write them down, but they are cumbersome.
-Of all the ways listed they do require the most work.
-Calculations need to be made by hand and simple copy and paste is out the door.
+Of all the ways listed, they do require the most work.
+Calculations need to be made by hand, and simple copy and paste are out the door.

-Another hands on approach is Microsoft Excel.
+Another hands-on approach is Microsoft Excel.
 Excel is a great spreadsheet program that makes entry and calculations a breeze.
-Using Excel allows you to easily make changes to your journal, change what you record, and how you record it.
-Profit/loss, win percentage, risk numbers can be generated through the use of built in formulas.
+Using Excel allows you to make changes to your journal easily, change what you record, and how you record it.
+Profit/loss, win percentage, risk numbers can be generated through the use of built-in formulas.
 A lot of brokerages, such as TD Ameritrade, will import data into your spreadsheet.
 The downside, Excel comes with a learning curve.